Skip links

 • Compatible with applicable international standards for electronic invoicing

-• The formats that are accepted under the standard are UBL, CII formats, as well as other formats such as EDIFACT or the Franco-German Factur-X mixed format.
+• The formats that are accepted under the standard are UBL, CII formats, as well as other formats:

 • Compatible with the provisions of Directive 2006/112/EC on VAT in the digital age